prantlf/storybook-multilevel-sort/README.md

 Changes in Storybook 7 don't allow customising the sorting in `preview.js` any more.
 There's mo re about this in the [open issue].
 There're currently two variants of the new interface, which offer the same customisability by putting code to both `main.js` and `preview.js`:

 * Configuration expected to be set [via an exported function].
 * Configuration expected to be set [via addon options].
-(Not finished yet.)
+(Doesn't work, hopefully just yet.)

-The first variant can be tried using the beta version of this package: `storybook-multilevel-sort@2.0.0-next.0`.
-The documentation is available at the link to the variant above.
+Both variants can be tried using the beta version of this package: `storybook-multilevel-sort@2.0.0-next.1`.
+The documentation is available at the links to the variants above.

 ## Synopsis